mathie/mathie.github.io/_drafts/a-new-hope.markdown

 ---
 layout: post
 title: A new hope
+excerpt: |
+  I get back on the horse - start blogging again - by talking about some of the ways in which I've encouraged myself to write again, and some of the Gremlins that have been stopping me from doing so in the first place.
 ---
 A long time ago, in a text editor far, far away, I started blogging in the typical way: *"First post!!!1!"*.
 I recently unearthed a Subversion repository --